Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

    Menu Identifier.

-To find the identifier of a menu, you can hover your mouse over the menu item and the identifier is displayed.
+To find the identifier of a menu, first enable *Python Tooltips* in the preferences.
+Then you can hover your mouse over the menu item and the identifier is displayed.

 The method used for adding a menu item is to append a draw function into an existing class::